JamieB92/MiniFolio-PP4/README.md

 * Is the user directed to the home page after clicking the Submit button on the profile creation page?
    * Yes, clicking the Submit button on the profile creation page successfully navigates the user to the home page.
-   * I have tested this
+   * I have tested this.

 ### Edit Profile